jamiehs/fluid-video-embeds/readme.txt

 == Changelog ==
 = 1.2.0 =
 * Added a max-width option to the new settings screen.
+* Now has an alignment option if the max-width option is used.
+* New hyperlink mode for mobile devices with a customizable media query.

 = 1.1.1 =
 Changed the way that YouTube widescreen videos are determined.
 It looks like they changed an API without letting us know.